eyal6626/WAF/README.md

 3. The server saves all of the logs, authenticates users when they want to login and create accounts.
 The server is a multithreaded server.

+# How to run
+### server:
+To run the server open the terminal in the folder server or, go to the folder using the command:
+  `cd "WAF executable files"/server/`

+And then run the server using the command:
+  `sudo ./main`

+### WAF:
+To run the WAF open the terminal in the folder WAF or, go to the folder using the command:
+  `cd "WAF executable files"/client/WAF/`

+And then run the WAF using the command:
+  `sudo ./Main`

+### Client GUI:
+To run the client open the terminal in the folder client or, go to the folder using the command:
+  `cd "WAF executable files"/client/`

+And then run the client using the command:
+  `sudo ./client`

+### Is not possible to run the client GUI if the server is not active!

 # What I Learned

 * How to use the libnetfilter_queue library